alpet83/Colloquium-DevSpace/docs/technical_documentation.md

-get_database(): Returns singleton instance of Database. execute(query, params): Executes a SQL query with optional parameters. fetch_all(query, params): Fetches all rows for a query. fetch_one(query, params): Fetches one row for a query.
+get_database(): Returns singleton instance of Database. execute(query, params): Executes a SQL query with optional parameters. fetch_all(query, params): Fetches all rows for a query. fetch_one(query, params): Fetches one row for a query.Class: DataTable __init__(table_name, template): Initializes table with schema, creates or updates it. create(): Creates table based on template. upgrade(): Adds missing columns to table. insert_into(values, ignore): Inserts a record, optionally ignoring duplicates. insert_or_replace(values): Inserts or replaces a record. update(values, conditions): Updates records based on conditions. delete_from(conditions): Deletes records based on conditions. select_from(columns, conditions, order_by, limit, joins, fetch_all): Selects records with optional JOINs. select_row(columns, conditions, order_by, joins): Selects a single row.

 /agent/managers/users.py
 Purpose: Manages user authentication and data.Class: UserManager